Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Solution for the condensate as and 2D-3D decoupling

-Therefore, in the absence of forcing in the 2D manifold, we predict a complete disappearance of the 2D flow below a finite $\Roe^c$, and an associated first-order transition occurring at $\Roe^c$ (Appendix \ref{app:closure_wo2D}).
-This discontinuous transition is expected to be generic, independent of the particular 3D forcing and large-scale dissipation mechanism.
-Since the energy transfer in \eqref{eq:T32_vanish} vanishes at a finite $\Up/\Omega$, the solution of Eq.~\eqref{eq:global_bal} for $\Up/\Omega$ with $\epsilon_{\rm 2D} = 0$ switches at this point from a finite value to a zero condensate amplitude.
+Therefore, in the absence of forcing in the 2D manifold, we predict a complete disappearance of the 2D flow below a finite $\Roe^c$ with our Heaviside treatment of near-resonances, and an associated first-order transition occurring at $\Roe^c$.
+Note that this discontinuous transition is a generic feature if the energy transfer can become as small as $\Tthree=O( (\Up/\Omega \times L_y/l_f)^2)$, as, e.g., it does within the Lorentzian approximation.
+In this case, a solution to the mean-flow energy balance \eqref{eq:mf_bal} ceases to exist below the value of $\Roe$ at which $\Tthree=O( (\Up/\Omega \times L_y/l_f)^2)$.
+This discontinuous transition is expected to be independent of the particular 3D forcing and large-scale dissipation mechanism.

 In contrast, when forcing only the 2D manifold ($\epsilon_{\rm 3D} = 0, \epsilon=\epsilon_{\rm 2D}$), $\Ttwo= \epsilon/2 $: Eq.~\eqref{eq:global_bal} therefore leads to

 a rotation-independent scaling similar to that of condensates in 2DNSE.
 This regime was observed in numerical simulations of the 2D-forced rotating 3DNSE when $Ro\to 0$ \citep{seshasayanan2018condensates}.
 We expect this regime to be realized below $Ro \sim (l_f/2L_z) Re^{-1/2}$ .